Bellfalasch/Bobby-CMS/README.md

 ### 0.8
 This update makes for an complete overhaul of how forms are set up and validated.
 You now define your settings in an associative array for each form field you wanna have on each page (se example1.php).
 This will then generate the COMPLETE form, AND it's validation.
 Nothing short of epic!
-The UPDATE/INSERT to the database is still handled manually ... automation set to come for 1.0.
+The UPDATE/INSERT to the database is still handled manually ... automation for this set to come for 1.0.

 ### 0.5
 Changed the file-structure a bit and included default files needed to run this admin - `../inc/*` - and took the admin to it's own repository on